groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/ots-to-dotm.md

         - icon: "far fa-file-OTS"
           title: " About OTS File Format"
           content: |
-            A file with .ots extension is an OpenDocument Spreadsheet Template file that is created with the Calc application software included in Apache OpenOffice.
-Calc application software is the similar to Excel available in Microsoft Office.
-OTS file format is used to create templates that contain predefine settings related to styles, font, data, spreadsheet layout, and formatting.
-OTF files have mime-type application/vnd.oasis.opendocument.spreadsheet-template.
-These template files can be used as a starting point to generate and save actual data files that are saved in ODS file format.
-OTS files can be used with applications such as OpenOffice and LibreOffice.
+            OTS is a spreadsheet template in OpenDocument format.
+OTS files are used to create ODS files with same styling and formatting.

           link: "https://docs.fileformat.com/spreadsheet/ots/"

     format:
         # format loop
-        - icon: "far fa-file-word-o"
+        - icon: "far fa-file-DOTM"
           title: " About DOTM File Format"
           content: |
             A file with DOTM extension represents template file created with Microsoft Word 2007 or higher.
 It is similar to the popular DOCX file format other than it retains the user defined settings for reuse in case of creating new documents.
 Such documents are more often used in offices where a standard template file is generated with settings like page information, margins, default layout and macros, and is used to create new documents from it when required.
 DOTM files, however, save macros, that are a series of commands in the form of recorded actions for automatic completion of a task.
 This helps save time in carrying out actions that are repeated in completion of a task.